 2. Zero Tolerance

-Check out: Sinkevich 3.25” knife with titanium contoured handle
+Check out: Sinkevich pocket knife

 Over the years, Zero Tolerance has won many awards for design and innovation.
-Feel one of these pocket knives in your hands and you’ll understand why!
+Feel one of these pocket knives in your hands, and you’ll understand why!

 3. Ontario Knife Company